knepplab/knepplab.github.io/group.md

 ---
 ## Openings
 ---
 Interested in joining the group?
-Contact Dr. Knepp using the email link at the bottom of the webpage.
+We are actively recruiting undergraduate researchers to work on computational chemistry and materials projects.
+If you’re interested, feel free to reach out via the email link at the bottom of the page.